 Predictive modeling

 There are many great BI systems available today and hopefully one of them is already integrated with your ERP system.
 But even if your system is not already integrated, it is worthwhile to get a BI tool to get you the information you need to make decisions.
+Microsoft Power BI and Tableau are two of the most commonly deployed BI tools in mid-market organizations, and both integrate well with most ERP platforms.
 A strong ERP optimization approach incorporates BI tools to improve decision-making and increase strategic insight.

 3rd Party Tools